pentagram-lang/pentagram-ideas/syntax/objects.md

 ## Property namespaces

-_One global namespace, so be specific when overloading core methods_
+To access properties, the object's type must be known.
+This makes each type its own property namespace, which is key to precise method overloading.

 ## Extension methods

 Syntactic extension only where imported (does not monkey-patch):

 ```
-xy /= extend-self =/
+xy >> extend-self/vec2 >
   vector.x vector.y

-set-xy /= x y extend-self =/
+set-xy >> x y extend-self/vec2 >
   extend-self.x = x
   extend-self.y = y
   extend-self